lostjared/acidcamGL/README.md

 This project is still in very early stages of development.
 This project is an implementation of Acid Cam using OpenGL/Shaders.
 It is designed more for visualizations or live streaming with OBS versus a Video Editor like the other versions of Acid Cam.
-The program is controlled with the PC keyboard.
+The program is controlled with the PC keyboard but, currently looking into MIDI.

 Arguments: